 - Itemized Cost Service Activities

-- Review Nuvolo’s planned maintenance functionality with Customer.
+- Review Nuvolo’s scheduled maintenance functionality with Customer.

-- Review Customer’s current planned maintenance schedules and determine best approach to import current settings into Nuvolo’s Planned Maintenance architecture.
+- Review Customer’s current scheduled maintenance schedules and determine best approach to import current settings into Nuvolo’s Scheduled Maintenance architecture.

-- Review and configure the Planned Maintenance Settings for daily, weekly, and monthly work order generation and overrides.
+- Review and configure the Scheduled Maintenance Settings for daily, weekly, and monthly work order generation and overrides.

-- Review Planned Maintenance interval parameters: Name, Work Order Type, Asset selection (Tag, Make-Model, Type) and overrides, assignment group and technicians and Maintenance Level Details (Frequency and Checklists.
+- Review Scheduled Maintenance interval parameters: Name, Work Order Type, Asset selection (Tag, Make-Model, Type) and overrides, assignment group and technicians and Maintenance Level Details (Frequency and Checklists.

-- Load the Planned Maintenance intervals (using template as defined in Data Collection and Load section) or configure up to 5 Planned Maintenance intervals using the click to configure functionality provided on the form.
+- Load the Scheduled Maintenance intervals (using template as defined in Data Collection and Load section) or configure up to 5 Scheduled Maintenance intervals using the click to configure functionality provided on the form.

-- Nuvolo’s Checklist Management functionality and structure including:
+- Review Nuvolo’s Checklist Management functionality and structure including: